ajufrancis/neutron-lan/software_defined_networking.md

 via VXLAN VNI 100.

 Host A on Loc.
 A VLAN 1 can communicate with Host C' on Loc.
-V VLAN 27 via DVR A that has interfaces to both VNI 100 and VNI 103.
+V VLAN 27 via IR that has interfaces to both VNI 100 and VNI 103.

 The controller is responsible for the mapping between VLANs and VNI.